 Spanish Shrimp Recipe

 But really this is a very common and popular tapas dish, as the chili garlic becomes infused in the olive oil and the prawns, leaving a delicious taste which you will adore.
-It is a very easy recipe to make and can be ready in less than 15 minutes, especially if you use pre-cooked prawns or shrimp.
+It is a very easy recipe to make and can be ready in 10-15 minutes, especially if you use pre-cooked prawns or shrimp.

-You will need some nice crusty bread to soak up the juices as you will not want them to go to waste.
+You will need some nice crusty bread to soak up the juices.
+You cannot let the delicious garlic flavoured oil to go to waste.